 A bulging stomach.
 A boney frame.
 That’s what many people imagine when they think about the impact of hunger on the body.
 And it’s true, extreme hunger and malnourishment can have that effect.

 Yet, hunger can also affect the mind and body in ways that are less visible but just as devastating.
-For the 42 million people in America who may struggle to put food on the table due to the pandemic, this reality makes an impact on their lives every day.
+For the 38 million people who struggle to put food on the table, this reality makes an impact on their lives every day.

 Facing hunger can be stressful.
 Constantly worrying about where your next meal will come from can cause mental health problems such as depression, anxiety, and even posttraumatic stress disorder (PTSD).
 The American Academy of Pediatrics revealed that mothers with school-aged children who face severe hunger are 56.2% more likely to have PTSD and 53.1% more likely to have severe depression.
 The inability to feed your loved ones can have traumatic effects on a person’s mental health.